Digital magazines are making a comeback.

 Unfortunately, embedded PDFs — and PDF files in general — make for a terrible digital user experience.
 They're especially poor on mobile devices.
 They don't give reliable analytics; they're also not usually accessible; they aren't great with SEO; and they generally won't perform as well as the alternatives.

 Conclusion: We know content teams sometimes love PDFs, but they simply aren't suitable for modern digital audiences.
-We've published more about their limitations in our post on the decline of the PDF.
+We've published more about their limitations in our article on the decline of the PDF.

 An apple or android app